 - Can I work while in the Accelerated BSN program?

 - How long will it take me to graduate from the ABSN program?

 - How much does the ABSN program cost?

 - Are scholarships available?

-- Is the ABSN program approved and accredited?
+- Is the ABSN program at Roseman University accredited?

-Can I apply for the program while completing my prerequisites?
+4. Can I apply to the ABSN program while completing the prerequisites?

-Not including program fees and insurance, the ABSN program costs $54,200.
+Not including program fees and health insurance, the ABSN program costs $54,200.

 For more information about financial aid opportunities or the process of applying for financial aid, refer to the University Financial Aid website.